Cocoa Prices Finish Sharply Higher on Excessive Dryness in West Africa

-Cocoa prices rallied sharply on Tuesday on insufficient rain in West Africa.
-Cocoa farmers in the Ivory Coast and Ghana, the world's two biggest cocoa-producing countries, said rain over the past two weeks has been insufficient for tree regeneration and flowering.
+Cocoa prices rallied sharply on Thursday due to West African cocoa crop concerns.
+Cocoa farmers in the Ivory Coast and Ghana, the world's two biggest cocoa-producing countries, said spotty rainfall over the past two weeks has been insufficient for tree regeneration and flowering.

+Also, Thursday's decline in the dollar index (DXY00) to a 2-week low supported most commodity prices, including cocoa.
+However, gains in London cocoa Thursday were limited after the British pound (^GBPUSD) rallied to a 1-week high, undercutting cocoa that is priced in terms of sterling.

 Concern about slowing Ivory Coast cocoa exports is a supportive factor for cocoa prices.
 While government data Monday showed Ivory Coast farmers shipped 1.32 MMT of cocoa to ports so far this marketing year to February 9, up more than +21% from last year, the pace has narrowed from the 35% rise seen in December.